This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Use it for quick fixes like hemming pants, repairing tears, or simple crafts, but don’t expect it to handle heavy-duty sewing tasks.
+- Use the machine for quick fixes, hems, or simple repairs, but don’t expect it to handle heavy-duty tasks.

 Getting Started With Handheld Sewing